ponylang/pony-patterns/docs/code-sharing/notifier.md

 There's a couple of key points that our example highlights about our implementation that weren't clear before.

 First, a notifier should always be an `iso`.
 Why?
 Because the notify object will probably need to keep and update state.
-If we were to supply the same notify to multiple `Timer` actors, the state would become shared and be unsafe across actors.
+If we were to supply the same notify to multiple actors, the state would become shared and be unsafe across actors.
 In the `Timer` implementation you will see this in create taking a `TimerNotify iso`

 ```pony
   new iso create(